 At the beginning of their journey, your customers are unaware of two things, that your company exists and that they have a need.
 So give plenty of attention to their pain points and less to the product or brand.

-Funny videos like this one are higher risk, higher reward.
+Funny eCommerce product videos like this one are higher risk, higher reward.
 If we put aside the ridiculous yet hilarious nature of the video for a minute, you’ll realize its genius.
 Marketing product around subject matter as sensitive and awkward as this had to be a challenge.
-Rather than choosing a more conservative route, it’s going completely over the top that makes this video work so well.
+Rather than choosing a more conservative route, going completely over the top is what makes this video work so well.
 And since it was published to YouTube on October 6, 2015, it has 28,223,658 views and counting.

 Nixon - Mission Smartwatch || Hero Product Video